Cnoidal Waves for the cubic nonlinear Klein-Gordon and Schr\"odinger Equations: Introduction

-where $c \in \mathbb{R}$ represents the wave speed and $\varphi=\varphi_c: \mathbb{R}\rightarrow \mathbb{R}$ is an $L$-periodic smooth function.
-Existence and stability of periodic traveling waves for the KG equations (in its complex form) has appeared in \cite{NP2008}.
-It has been shown results regarding the orbital stability of \textit{dnoidal} standing wave solutions and orbital instability of \textit{cnoidal} standing wave solutions.
-The main tool to obtain these results was the classical Grillakis, Shatah and Strauss’ theory in \cite{grillakis1} and \cite{grillakis2} in the periodic context.
+where $c \in \mathbb{R}$ represents the wave speed and $\varphi=\varphi_c: \mathbb{R}\rightarrow \mathbb{R}$ is an $L$-periodic smooth function, meaning that $\varphi(\xi+L)=\varphi(\xi)$ for all $\xi\in\mathbb{R}$.
+Existence and stability of periodic waves for the KG equations (in its complex form) have appeared in \cite{NP2008}, where the authors determined the orbital stability of \textit{dnoidal} standing wave solutions of the form $u(x,t)=e^{i\omega t}\varphi(x)$, where $\omega\in\mathbb{R}$ is the so called frequency of the wave, and orbital instability of \textit{cnoidal} standing wave solutions.
+The main tool to obtain these results was the classical Grillakis, Shatah and Strauss theory in \cite{grillakis1} and \cite{grillakis2} in the periodic context.
+We highlight that the existence of standing waves and the spectral analysis of the corresponding linearized operator in the case of dnoidal and cnoidal solutions for the cubic complex KG equation is quite similar to that determined in \cite{angulo} for the cubic NLS where dnoidal and cnoidal standing waves have also been considered.
 In \cite{cardoso2013} the authors considered the quintic KG equation and showed the orbital instability of periodic \textit{dnoidal} waves restricted to perturbations in the subspace of the even periodic functions in $H_{per}^1$.
 The main tool used was a computational approach to obtain the behaviour of the non-positive spectrum of the linearized operator combined with the theory in \cite{grillakis1}.
 Linear and spectral stability of periodic waves to the KG equation with general power-like nonlinearity have appeared in \cite{dem} and \cite{hakkaev}.
 In all these works the perturbations were considered with the same period of the underlying wave.